glasskube/gitops-template/README.md

 Run `glasskube serve` to open the Glasskube UI and either open the ArgoCD UI there, or with the command `glasskube open argo-cd` – but of course you can also use the Argo CLI.
 Follow the [ArgoCD docs](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli) to get and reset the password to log in.

+Note that it might take a couple of minutes to start up ArgoCD, and for the initial GitOps sync to happen.

 #### Optional: Temporary: Making your repo private